APPLY NOW - To start your application for a CBP position, follow the steps below.

 Submitting your resume, and answering the pre-employment questions on USAJOBS is the first step in the exciting journey to join CBP.
 You will be contacted about next steps via email, so make sure you register with an email address that you check regularly when you apply.

-- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Calexico, CA; and Eagle Pass, TX.
+- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Calexico, CA; Eagle Pass, Presidio, and Roma, TX.

-- Other than Southern Border - Houlton, ME; Grand Portage, MN; Raymond and Sweetgrass, MT; Dunseith, Pembina and Portal, ND; and Charlotte Amalie, USVI.
+- Other than Southern Border - Houlton, ME; Sweetgrass, MT; Dunseith, Pembina and Portal, ND; Culebra and Vieques, PR; Christiansted, USVI; Sumas, WA.